Ralph Menzies: First execution warrant application

-On January 17, 2024, the state lawyers of Utah announced that they were seeking an execution date for Ralph Menzies, who had selected to die by firing squad.
+On January 17, 2024, the state lawyers of Utah announced that they were seeking an execution date for Menzies, who had selected to die by firing squad.
 Since Menzies was sentenced to death before May 2004, he was allowed to choose between lethal injection and firing squad.
 It was the third time the state sought to execute Menzies.

 Menzies's defense counsel argued that he should not be executed because he was mentally incompetent.
 Menzies reportedly suffered from dementia and did not fully comprehend why he should be put to death for his crime.

 An official hearing to approve Menzies's death warrant was originally supposed to commence on February 23, 2024, but ten days before the hearing, a judge cancelled the hearing and directed the state to seek an independent report on Menzies's mental competency for execution.
 Matt Hunsaker continued to seek justice for his mother and stated he wanted closure.
 Matt added that his maternal grandmother died in 2021 before she could get to see her daughter's killer executed, and he inherited his grandmother's wish to continue the pursuit for justice and fought to keep his memories of his mother alive even after 38 years since Hunsaker was murdered.
 He also urged the courts to ensure a speedy process to determine Menzies' competence and fate.

 Mental competency hearing

 On August 7, 2024, Menzies was scheduled to undergo a competency hearing on August 12, 2024.
 He also underwent psychiatric evaluation.

 An evidentiary hearing was scheduled for November 18, 2024.
 On October 18, 2024, weeks before the hearing, local media reported that Menzies' counsel now alleged prosecutorial misconduct, charging that prosecutors had been communicating and coordinating with state agencies and failed to disclose this information to the defense.
 On November 1, 2024, Bates denied the motion to disqualify the prosecution from Menzies's competency hearing.

 On November 18, 2024, Menzies's competency hearing began.
 Judge Bates presided the hearing.
-The state medical experts, neurologist Ryan Green and forensic psychologist Michael Brooks of the Utah Department of Health and Human Services, submitted that Ralph Menzies was competent to be executed.
+The state medical experts, neurologist Ryan Green and forensic psychologist Michael Brooks of the Utah Department of Health and Human Services, submitted that Menzies was competent to be executed.
 The five-day hearing concluded on November 22, 2024.

 A final competency hearing was held May 7, 2025.
 On June 6, 2025, Bates officially ruled that Menzies was mentally competent to be executed.
 The judge ruled that despite the recent signs of deterioration of his cognitive abilities as a result of dementia, Menzies "consistently and rationally underst[ood]" the magnitude of his actions and there was no evidence that his execution would have violated the Eighth Amendment.